alexwhb/PySchemaGen/README.md

 ```

-this above method will generate a new module with [orator](https://orator-orm.com/) schema definition and model definition
+This above method will generate a new module with [orator](https://orator-orm.com/) schema definition and model definition
 automatically generated from the dict that you passed in.
 Currently this only works with single level dictionaries,
 though I might build on this in the future.

-it will output a directory structure like this:
+It will output a directory structure like this:
 ```
 my_module
 |__ __init__.py